 Knowledge of appropriate software and databases

-Ability to interpret, apply and explain rules, regulations,
+Ability to interpret, apply and explain rules, regulations, policies and procedures

 Ability to assess, analyze, implement and evaluate research project activities

-Ability to analyze situations accurately and adopt an effective
+Ability to analyze situations accurately and adopt an effective course of action

 Ability to plan, organize and prioritize work